sparktsang/sparktsang.github.io/_posts/psychedelics-2.md

 "But what health benefits do you actually feel?"
 I asked, my voice betraying a hint of the urgency I felt.
 "How do you *know* you're healthier?"
 This was the crux of it all.
 I leaned in, a part of me desperately hoping for a logical answer, another part terrified of the strange new concepts he might unleash.

 "That's a very good question," he said slowly, and for a moment, I felt a flicker of hope, the thrill of a detective about to solve a case.
 The answer, however, was devastatingly simple.
 He knew through meditation.
 The clarity he could achieve in meditation after switching to the alkaline diet was on another level entirely.
-It was, he said, like his brain had a new, "supercharged engine."
+It was, he said, like his brain had a new, "supercharged engine".

 My heart sank.
 Not because his belief was wrong, but because it was irrefutable.
 It was a truth based entirely on a subjective feeling, a "supercharged engine" that no instrument could ever measure, that no argument could ever disprove.
 I understood then the nature of his fortress: no one could ever rescue him from this belief, because there was no way to demonstrate that the engine he felt so vividly did not, in fact, exist.